-The valuation interest rate is based on a risk free rate of return yield curve taking into consideration the changes in this rate over the projection period.
+The valuation interest rate is based on a risk free yield curve over the projection period.
 The risk free rate used is calculated based on the methodology specified by EIOPA, which is applied to construct zero coupon base rates from the underlying swap rates.